Determining hyperbolicity of compact orientable 3-manifolds with torus boundary: Background

 \section{Background}

 \textbf{Conventions.} All manifolds herein are assumed to be compact and piecewise-linear.
 All maps between these are assumed to be piecewise-linear and proper (that is, such that the preimage of compacta are again compacta).
 In particular, all homeomorphisms are piecewise-linear with piecewise-linear inverses.
-(End Conventions.)

 Thurston's hyperbolicity theorem for Haken manifolds merits a succinct formulation.
-Shoving some complications from the original theorem into definitions and restricting attention to manifolds with nonempty torus boundary yields \begin{Thm} Let $M$ be a compact orientable 3-manifold with nonempty boundary consisting of tori.
+Shoving some complications from the original theorem into definitions and restricting attention to manifolds with nonempty torus boundary yields the following theorem.

+\begin{Thm}[\cite{Thurston82}, Thm.
+2.3] Let $M$ be a compact orientable 3-manifold with nonempty boundary consisting of tori. $M$ is hyperbolic with finite volume if and only if $M$ has no faults.